ReviewsStorageWD Black SN850 NVMe SSD Review

 3DMark Storage Test

 3DMark has added a new benchmark to measure the gaming performance of SSDs using three games.
-It measures the load time of the games, recording the gameplay, saving the game, and moving the game.
-The overall score is given in numbers in addition to bandwidth and access time.
+It measures the load time of the games, records the gameplay, saves the game, and moves the game.

 WD Black SN850 500GB NVMe — 3DMark Storage Test

-3500 is quite a solid performance metric here for this drive, clearly showing the true gaming potential of this drive.
+3500 is quite a solid performance metric here for this drive, clearly showing its true gaming potential.
 This drive has sustained an average bandwidth of 596MB/s with an access time of 51μs.

 Real World Testing